How to Become a Great Point GuardBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 To be a consistent winning team, you must be able to get the ball inside for those low post shots and lay-ups.
 You want to get to the free-throw line and get the opponent in foul trouble.
-Don't just rely on firing up three-pointers all night.
+Don't just rely on firing up three-pointers.

-Look for your own shot too or otherwise the defense will not have to play you seriously.
+Look for your own shot too or otherwise the defense will not worry about defending you.
 Look for the outside shot, but also be able to beat your defender with a drive into the paint.
-When you penetrate, you cause problems for the defense if you can hit the little pull-up jumper just inside the arc in the paint, or if you can dish the ball to an open low post player (whose man has come up to defend you).
+When you penetrate, you cause problems for the defense if you can hit the little pull-up jumper just inside the arc in the paint, or if you can dish the ball to an open low post player.

-Now here's where communication comes in again.
-Usually the point guard has primary responsibility for being back on defense and preventing the opponent's fast break, and will not attack the offensive boards for the rebound.
-When you dribble penetrate, you must have an understanding with either the #2 or #3 (wing) player that he/she will stay back out on top to prevent the fast break.
+Here's another example of communication.
+Usually the point guard has primary responsibility for being back on defense (when the shot goes up) and preventing the opponent's fast break.
+But when you dribble penetrate, you must have an understanding with either the #2 or #3 (wing) player that he/she will stay back out on top to prevent the fast break.

-A little tip against zone defenses... realize that zone defense is most effective for the first 15 seconds.
+A little tip against zone defenses - realize that zone defense is most effective for the first 15 seconds.
 If you make a few quick passes, reverse the ball, and get the zone to move, it will often shift out of position.
-Then when you see the openings, attack the gaps with either a good pass, or dribble penetration.
+Then attack the gaps with either a good pass, or dribble penetration.

-Control the TempoA good point guard knows how to control the pace or tempo of the game, and how his coach wants the tempo.
-You must know whether your team is better as a fast-breaking team, or better as a slow-down team.
-And this can change depending on which teammates are on the floor.
+Control the TempoA good point guard knows how to control the pace or tempo of the game.
+Is your team better as a fast-breaking team, or as a slow, deliberate team?
+This can change depending on which teammates are on the floor.

 For teams that like to run, after the defensive rebound, get the outlet pass and quickly push the ball up the floor as fast as you can with either the dribble or a pass.
 Keep your eyes focused ahead and see the whole floor.
-This puts more pressure on the defense, and you can sometimes get easy shots in transition, before the defense is set up.
+This puts pressure on the defense, and you can get easy shots in transition, before the defense is set.

-But to quote Coach Wooden, "Be quick, but never hurry."
-You must always be in control... you must be in control of the ball, your emotions, your body, and be in control of the game itself.
+To quote Coach Wooden, "Be quick, but never hurry."
+You must always be in control - in control of the ball, your body, your emotions, and be in control of the game itself.
 Being in control with the ball and body means you have to be a good, strong, confident ball-handler and dribbler, and know how to jump-stop.

-When pushing the fast break, if you realize the opponent has gotten back successfully in the paint, stop the fast-break and dribble it back out on top and start your half-court offense.
+When pushing the fast break, if you realize the opponent has gotten back successfully and you don't have a "numbers advantage", abort the fast-break and dribble back out on top and start your half-court offense.

 Hunt the PaintA good point guard can attack the open seam in the defense and get into the paint for a lay-up, a jump-stop and pull-up jump-shot, a pass to a post player inside, or a kick-out pass to an open perimeter player.
-It's great if you can shoot the three-pointer well, but getting into the paint is key when the game is on the line... you can get the higher percentage inside shot, or get fouled and go to the free-throw line.
+It's great if you can shoot the three-pointer, but getting into the paint is key when the game is on the line - you can get the higher percentage inside shot, or get fouled and go to the free-throw line.
 So you must be a good free-throw shooter too.

 Attack with the dribble

-Dealing with Full-Court PressureWhen faced with a full-court press, you must be aggressive with your cut and "want" the inbounds pass.
+Dealing with Full-Court PressureWhen faced with a full-court press, you must be aggressive and "want" the inbounds pass.
 You are the team's best ball-handler and passer and their best chance for successfully getting the ball up the floor.
 Be confident and strong with the ball.

-In a full-court press, the defenders are mostly positioned on the ball-side of the floor, so a quick reversal to the opposite side will usually beat it.
-Also, after passing off to another teammate (when the press traps you), cut and try to get the next pass right back again.
+In a full-court press, the defenders are mostly positioned on the ball-side of the floor, so a quick reversal to the opposite side will often beat it.
+Also, after passing off to another teammate, cut and try to get the next pass right back again.
 Often after the first or second pass is made, the press is beaten.

-Leadership, AttitudeI like a point guard who is confident and a little "feisty" -- who is able to grab his/her teammates and say, "C'mon, let's go!".
+Leadership, AttitudeI like a point guard who is confident and a little "feisty" - who is able to grab his/her teammates and say, "C'mon, let's go!".
 Be pro-active and learn to anticipate game situations.
-It doesn't help much to yell at a teammate after the defensive error has already been committed... instead, anticipate that the opponent will probably go to their best shooter on the next possession and pro actively tell his defender something like, "They're gonna go to your guy, John... be ready."
+It doesn't help to yell at a teammate after the defensive error has already been committed.
+Instead, anticipate that the opponent will probably go to their best shooter on the next possession and pro-actively tell his defender something like, "They're gonna go to your guy, John... be ready."

 As a team leader, you must be willing to work harder than anyone else in practice so as to "lead by example".
 You must try to get along well with all your teammates and be a "peace-maker".
-Don't allow players to belittle each other (often done in a joking, but still hurtful, way).
-Be a leader in promoting team spirit and unity.
-Make the younger teammates and those teammates who get less playing time feel important too, that they are contributing also.
+Don't allow players to belittle each other (often done in a joking way, but still hurtful).
+Promote team spirit and unity.
+Make younger teammates and those teammates who get less playing time feel important too.

-Skills Necessary to be a Good Point Guard
+Skills Necessary to be a Great Point Guard

-1. Passing and faking skillsA good point guard must be clever and know how to pass-fake, shot-fake, fake with feet (jab steps), eyes, know how to change speeds, etc. You must also be an excellent passer (see Passing).
+1. Passing and faking skillsA good point guard must be clever and know how to pass-fake, shot-fake, fake with eyes and feet (jab steps), know how to change speeds, etc. You must also be an excellent passer (see Passing).
 Practice your "no-look" passes as much as your shooting.